Just Want to Sign up to the SSP Now?

 If you are unsure about proceeding, I really recommend that you watch some of the many excellent YouTube clips on the Safe and Sound Protocol to give you a bit more of an idea about what changes people are seeing from the program.
 Alternatively, if you know you require spiritual or nutritional support; consider making a general appointment first through our booking page here.

 I want to Try the Safe and Sound Protocol – What Should I Do Next?

 If you are interested in using the SSP you will need to complete a short online course to learn how to use the program and what to expect.
 As part of the course, you will have an appointment with Nicole to discuss your suitability and work out how we can best tailor the program to give you optimal outcomes.
 (Note that existing patients can simply discuss during a regular appointment if desired.)
 You may require more than one appointment as you progress through the SSP if you have complex needs or a very sensitive nervous system.
 Most children only require the initial interview.

 All SSP fees include email support while you are using the program, and for a reasonable time period afterwards.

 Costs (GST included where applicable):

-To use the safe and sound protocol for yourself the best place to start is with an intake interview.
+To use the safe and sound protocol for yourself the best place to start is with our online course and interview.
 This can ensure the SSP is right for you, address any questions or concerns, and ensure that you are on the best path.